Your Impact

 She cares for the most vulnerable people in this dangerous region.

-On receiving the doctorate, she said, “I feel blessed, grateful, surprised and happy.
-I’ve always carried out my apostolate giving my 100 percent for the love of the heart of Jesus without expecting any reward other than to please Him by doing His will from the charism of my congregation.
+On receiving the doctorate, she said, “I feel blessed, grateful, surprised, and happy.
+I’ve always carried out my apostolate, giving my 100 percent for the love of the heart of Jesus, without expecting any reward other than to please Him by doing His will, guided by the charism of my congregation.
 This distinction that Boston College gives me is a great gift.
 I never imagined it.”

-She graduated in 2019 with a master’s degree in applied leadership studies from Boston College through Catholic Extension Society’s program.
+She graduated in 2019 with a master’s degree in Applied Leadership Studies from Boston College through the Catholic Extension Society’s program.
 “It was through the academic courses at Boston College that I was able to acquire the skills and tools to enhance my ministry,” she said.

-While working toward her master’s degree, Catholic Extension Society also funded her ministry in rural parishes of Arkansas, where she created religious education programs, served women who were survivors of domestic violence, and bridged Hispanic and Anglo families into a united community of faith.
+While working toward her master’s degree, the Catholic Extension Society also funded her ministry in rural parishes of Arkansas, where she created religious education programs, served women who were survivors of domestic violence, and helped bridge Hispanic and Anglo families into a united community of faith.

 “Catholic Extension Society has been making a path of support and accompaniment to the sisters,” she said.
 “They are always in communication, like angels, always willing to collaborate.
 All of this has been decisive in making known our belonging to Christ, our unconditional service in favor of society.”